Simple Interrupted Sutures: A Step-by-Step Guide to Mastering the Basics

 Step 9: Post-Suture Care Instructions

-Provide guidance on activity restrictions to prevent stress on the sutured area.
+Don’t forget to provide detailed activity restrictions to prevent stress on the sutured area during the critical healing period.

 Common Errors in Simple Interrupted Suturing and How to Avoid Them